-8.0 OTHER RELATED POLICIES AND PROCEDURES
+5.0 OTHER RELATED POLICIES AND PROCEDURES

-8.1 Use of Mobile Phones Policy
+5.1 Use of Mobile Phones and other Smart Devices Policy

-- 8.2 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 8.3 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
-It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the Academy has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.
+5.1.1 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in a separate document and is reviewed annually.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the academy has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.

-9.0 ACADEMY COMMITTEE SAFEGUARDING RESPONSIBILITIES
+6.0 TDET and Academy Committee SAFEGUARDING RESPONSIBILITIES

-- 9.1 The Academy Committee should ensure they facilitate a whole academy approach to safeguarding.
+- 6.1 Academy committees should ensure they facilitate a whole academy approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 9.2 The Academy Committee fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training within the Academy are effective and comply with the law and government guidance at all times.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The TDET and the academy committee a fully recognise their responsibilities with regards to safeguarding and promoting the welfare of children.
+They aims to ensure that the policies, procedures and training in academy are effective and comply with the law and government guidance at all times.